Frequently Asked Questions

 The project will be constructed in three phases.
-Phase I will predominantly consist of filling in the Central Stormwater Facility and a portion of the East Stormwater Facility and expanding the West Stormwater Facility to make way for relocation of the electric transmission lines to the north side of Maclay Commerce Drive.
+Phase I is complete and consisted of filling in the Central Stormwater Facility and a portion of the East Stormwater Facility and expanding the West Stormwater Facility to make way for relocation of the electric transmission lines to the north side of Maclay Commerce Drive.

-In Phase II, the West and East Stormwater Facilities will be retrofitted to their final configuration, including landscaping and beautification elements, and Maclay Commerce Drive and Maclay Road will be improved.
+Phase III is the largest phase and will consist of retrofitting the East Stormwater Facility, including landscaping and beautification elements, and improving Maclay Commerce Drive and Maclay Road.

 Construction of this type can be disruptive at times, but the City will do everything possible to minimize inconveniences.
 Traffic detours, when needed, will be clearly marked, and vehicular access to homes and businesses will be maintained at all times.
 Construction hours will normally begin after sunrise and end prior to sunset, with no construction allowed on Sundays.

-The public area between the electrical substation and Maclay Boulevard will be filled in and re-graded.
-Phase III will include additional work in this area to provide a blank canvas for a future park.
+The public area between the electrical substation and Maclay Boulevard has been filled in and re-graded.
+Phase III will include additional work in this area to provide a blank canvas for the future Central Park.
 Potential amenities include a tot lot, splash pad, open spaces for gathering, a pavilion and an outdoor market.
 Citizen input will be used to draft the vision for the park.
 The Central Park will be one of the projects funded by the 2020 Blueprint Sales Tax Extension.

 You can use the survey section here to provide input.

 Additionally, the City will hold multiple public meetings during the design of Phase II and Phase III.
 These will be open house style event for interested parties to take a closer look at the concepts presented on this website, ask questions and provide input about the Stormwater project.
 Meeting details will be posted on this site and mailed to area residents and businesses closer to the event.